Meet the Cast of 'You' Season 5

 Charlotte Ritchie as Kate Lockwood

-You season 4 addition Charlotte Ritchie, 35, returns in season 5 as Kate Lockwood, Joe's wealthy wife who's now the CEO of her family corporation.
+You season 4 addition Charlotte Ritchie, 35, returns in season 5 as Kate Lockwood, Joe's wealthy wife, now the CEO of her family corporation.
 Three years after the events of season 4, Kate is also now stepmother to Joe's son Henry, and believes that Joe's done with his murdering past.

-Ritchie grew up in London and got her start as a stage and screen actress, appearing the British series Call the Midwife, Doctor Who, and Grantchester, as well as the Netflix dramedy Feel Good.
+Ritchie grew up in London and got her start as a stage and screen actress, appearing in the British series Call the Midwife, Doctor Who, and Grantchester, as well as the Netflix dramedy Feel Good.
 Most recently, she played Alison on the CBS sitcom Ghosts from 2019 to 2023, and she also had a supporting role in the 2023 blockbuster Wonka.

 Anna Camp as Reagan Lockwood-Jacobs and Maddie Lockwood

-South Carolina native Camp is a prolific TV actor, who has appeared in shows including True Blood, Glee, Mad Men, The Mindy Project, Unbreakable Kimmy Schmidt, Good Girls Revolt, Perfect Harmony, and Hysteria!.
+South Carolina native Camp is a prolific TV actor who has appeared in shows including True Blood, Glee, Mad Men, The Mindy Project, Unbreakable Kimmy Schmidt, Good Girls Revolt, Perfect Harmony, and Hysteria!.
 On the film side, she's best known for playing Aubrey Posen in the Pitch Perfect franchise.

 Pete Ploszek as Harrison Jacobs